red-gold/react-social-network/docs/README.md

 ## Features

+  * [TypeScript](https://www.typescriptlang.org/) TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
   * [React](https://facebook.github.io/react/docs/hello-world.html) A javascript library for building user interfaces.
   * [Redux](http://redux.js.org/) is a predictable state container for JavaScript apps.
   * [Material-UI](http://www.material-ui.com/#/) A Set of React Components that Implement Google's Material Design.